sandroasp/BizTalk-Server-Learning-Path/Working-with-Maps/README.md

 ## How to create a Global Inline C# Function
 The Scripting functoid enables you to use Inline Custom Script (C# .NET, JScript .NET, Visual Basic .NET, Extensible Stylesheet Language Transformations (XSLT) or XSLT Call Template) or call code from an external assembly at run time to perform operation otherwise not available

+## How to create a custom If-Then-Else Functoid
+Sometimes I ask myself: Why is so hard to make a simple If-Then-Else Functoid, or even so painful to do an If-Then-Else operation, using BizTalk mapper?I don't mean to say that it is complicated, quite the opposite, is quite easy to make If…Then…Else statements using the Mapper.

 # About Me
 **Sandro Pereira** | [DevScope](http://www.devscope.net/) | MVP & MCTS BizTalk Server 2010 | [https://blog.sandro-pereira.com/](https://blog.sandro-pereira.com/) | [@sandro_asp](https://twitter.com/sandro_asp)